 Guy Needham’s inquisitive worldview was shaped by growing up in rural New Zealand.
-Noted for his work with indigenous tribes, today he primarily draws on themes of identity within cultural narratives.
-His pared-down style belies its complexity and is designed to challenge the viewer - self-questioning Western society's values and priorities in the age of more.
+Noted for his work with indigenous tribes, today he primarily draws on themes of identity and place within cultural narratives.
+His pared-down style belies its complexity with a strong aesthetic balanced by nuanced observations.
+At times he challenges the viewer - self-questioning Western society's values and priorities in the age of 'more'.